MohamedRoshanS/19CS403_JAVA/Module-08/DAY-4/README.md

-# Ex.No:8(E)  INPUT STREAM READER.
+# Ex.No:8(D) BUFFER INPUT/OUTPUT STREAM

 ## AIM:
-To write a Java program that takes continuous input from the user using InputStreamReader and exits when the input ends with the symbol #.
-The input is taken inside a do-while loop.
+ To create a java program file for displaying the data from the file using FileOutputStream & BufferedOutputStream.

 ## ALGORITHM :
-1. Start the program.
-2. Import java.io.*.
-3. Create an InputStreamReader and wrap it in a BufferedReader.
-    	Use a do-while loop to:
-    	Prompt and read input from the user.
-    	Check if the input ends with #.
-4. If yes, break the loop.
-    	Otherwise, print the input.
-    	Close the input stream.
-5. End the program
+1. Import java.io.* and java.util.* for file handling and user input.
+2. Create a file named sample.txt and write "This is a line of text inside the file." using FileWriter.
+3. Close the FileWriter to save the content to sample.txt.
+4. Open sample.txt with a FileOutputStream wrapped in a BufferedOutputStream for efficient reading.
+5. Prompt the user to enter the number of bytes to skip using Scanner.
+6. Skip the specified number of bytes in the file and print the remaining content.
+7. Close the BufferedOutputStream and FileOutputStream to release system resources.

 ## PROGRAM:
  ```

-Program to implement a INPUT STREAM READER
+Program to implement a Buffer Input/Output Stream using Java
 Developed by: Mohamed Roshan S
 RegisterNumber: 212222040101